 This is the best way to look at your buildings.
 Look at these three things: How tall is it?
 How much of the land does it actually utilize?
 How intense is it compared to its context?

 When it comes to generative design, we need to understand the performance of a design without actually needing to look at it.
 Why?
 We will be searching through millions of possibilities.
 The five metrics discussed here will be a start, but with true building optimization, we will be using different metrics in the future.

 Clifton Harness is the CEO of TestFit.io–a startup creating generative design tools.
-Drop me a line at email@example.com if you have some ideas!
+Drop us a line if you have some ideas!